DIVERSITY SUMMIT

 -

-During the COVID-19 Pandemic, we saw the least amount of healthy dialogue around the subject of diversity, equity, and inclusion (DEI).
-The siloed spaces of our personal and professional lives, combined with the often political discourse around the subject, have silenced many in fear.
+The siloed spaces of our personal and professional lives, combined with the often political discourse around the subject, have often hindered healthy dialogue around the subject of diversity, equity, and inclusion (DEI).
 The small group discussions will provide a space for interactions among DEI practitioners around current DEI topics related to the following issues:

 • Current DEI State and Federal Legislation